You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Addiction is a call for love, by seeking outside of yourself for comfort.

-Self-love is the way out of addiction, unhealthy relational patterns, self-harm, and financial insecurity.
+Self-love and release of all guilt, shame and self attack is the way out of addiction, unhealthy relational patterns, and self harm.

-As perception heals and self-regulation increases, addictive patterns naturally loosen.
+As perception heals and self-regulation increases, addictive patterns are released as an act of love to oneself.

 Things, money, status, and experiences do not give you worth.